Bohušov: Geography

 Bohušov is located about 32 km northeast of Bruntál and 58 km northwest of Ostrava.
 The municipality lies on the border with Poland in the Osoblažsko microregion.
 It lies in the Zlatohorská Highlands.
 The highest point is the hill V Pekle at 318 m above sea level.
 The Osoblaha River flows across the municipality.
-There are several fishponds; the largest of them are Bohušovský and Pod hradem.
+There are several fishponds, the largest of which are Bohušovský rybník and Pod hradem.